Women's Business Ownership Assistance (59.043)

 Records

 The awardee shall maintain and submit detailed, complete and accurate client activity records to reflect clearly the nature and variety of services provided.
-Financial records must be kept until 3 years after the completion and submission of the final report.
+Financial records must be kept until three years after the completion and submission of the final report.

 Financial Information